-Joshua Hummel loves being creative and loves to inspire people to secure a brighter future by using the arts to help them enrich their lifestyles, environments and attitudes.
-Josh owns an award-winning composition studio in Connecticut, and his music has been performed in Carnegie Hall and throughout the US, as well as Paris, Croatia, Perugia, Rome, London and Moscow.
-Josh Rome, London and Moscow.
-Josh holds an M.A. in Theatre and a MMus. in Composition and has studied with professors from the Hartt School of Music, San Francisco Conservatory and Julliard.
+Joshua Hummel loves being creative and loves to inspire people to secure a brighter future by using the arts to help them enrich their lifestyles, environments, and attitudes.
+Josh owns an award-winning composition studio in Connecticut, and his music has been performed all over the world.
+He holds an M.A. in Theatre and a MMus. in Composition and has studied with professors from the Hartt School of Music, San Francisco Conservatory, and Julliard.
 Composition awards include nine choral awards, the Frederick Fennell Prize and the Leonard Bernstein Award.
-Josh owns New Leaf Arts, is owned by his five-year-old son, Sebi, managed by his lovely wife, Trista, completely smitten by one-yearold darling girl, Anya, and is the composer for Colors in Motion.
+Josh owns New Leaf Arts, is owned by his seven-year-old son, Sebi, managed by his lovely wife, Trista, and is utterly smitten by three-year-old daughter, Anya.
 “As a composer, I was initially attracted to Voce by its love of new music and intense commitment to exquisite quality.
 The first concert I attended featured the music of Morten Lauridsen, and I was blown away and thoroughly moved.
 And now years later, I have the esteemed privilege to sing with these world-class musicians under the direction of one of the best choral directors anywhere in the world.”

 brian jones, bass